Evidence for lensing of gravitational waves from LIGO-Virgo: Stochastic background

 \section{Stochastic background}

 The first analysis can be found in section 3.3 of \cite{LIGO2021}, were they present a discussion based on the non-detection of the stochastic background of GWs as evidence that the merger rate at high redshift is too low to produce significant lensed events.
 Here we briefly comment that this conclusion is derived from a model that assumes as prior information that lensing is not taking place. \cite{LIGO2021} follows the work of \cite{Buscicchio20}, but in that reference (as well as in \cite{LIGO2021}) the model that is being constrained is normalized to the observed local rate.
 This implicitly assumes that none of the observed events are lensed, but also that the contribution of the local universe $(z<0.3)$ to the stochastic background is significant.
-A model like the BDS assumes a much lower rate at $z=0$ but a higher rate at $z>1$, resulting in lensed events from distant binaries (with masses $\approx 8-15$ M$_{\odot}$) which are later incorrectly interpreted as more massive local events ($\approx 20-70$ M$_{\odot}$).
-Since the stochastic background of GWs has a strong contribution from local events, reducing the rate of local events allows an increase the rate of distant events, while maintaining this background below current limits.
-Luckily, the BDS model was checked against the stochastic background of GWs in \cite{Mukherjee2021}, and found to be consistent with the current limit of the stochastic background of GWs.
-This work is cited by \cite{LIGO2021}, but surprisingly without comment about the compatibility of the BDS model with the current upper limit from the stochastic background.
-The BDS model is actually close to the current limit (but still below).
-Hence observations in the near future of the stochastic background will soon be able to confirm or rule out this model.
+A model that assumes a much smaller rate in the local universe, but a much larger rate at high redshift, can simultaneously produce lensing events and keep the stochastic background of GWs relatively low.
+Since the stochastic background of GWs has a strong contribution from local events and massive binaries, reducing the rate of local events and lowering the mass of the binaries, allows an increase in the rate of distant events, while maintaining this background below current limits.
+Luckily, a model that allows lensing to happen was checked against the stochastic background of GWs in \cite{Mukherjee2021}, and found to be consistent with the current limit of the stochastic background of GWs.
+This work is cited by \cite{LIGO2021}, but surprisingly without comment about the compatibility of this model with the current upper limit from the stochastic background.
+Models that allow for signifcant events in LIGO-Virgo being strongly lensed are actually close to the current limit (but still below).
+Hence observations in the near future of the stochastic background will soon be able to confirm or rule out this type of model.